dj-team-eleven/eleven-pp/README.md

 `$ pip install eleven-pp`

--if you already intalled old version,
+- if you already intalled old version,
 `$ pip install --upgrade eleven-pp`

 ### USE